 HomeKit-Compatible Setup

-1. Turn off power to your HVAC unit and open the cover to locate the red CN105 connector.
+1. Turn off power to your HVAC unit and open the cover to locate the CN105 connector (usually red, sometimes white).

 2. Plug the CN105 connector into the HVAC unit and Grove connector into the device.